Towards Optimal Environmental Policies: Policy Learning under Arbitrary Bipartite Network Interference: Methods

 \begin{remark} In \cref{eq:alearning_beta}, the choice of $\lambda$ is flexible.
 For example, one can take this to be $\lambda(\Xouti, \T_i; \outCoeftx)=c_i \frac{\partial}{\partial \outCoeftx} f_A(\Xouti, \outCoeftx)$ for $c_i \in \mathbb{R}$.
 This is similar to \citep{tsiatisSemiparametricClass03, Robins2004, Schulte_2014}, in causal inference literature on defining a `\textit{class}' of estimating equations that may satisfy consistent estimation, asymptotic normality, and double-robustness.
 During our simulations and analysis, we take $c_i=\frac{1}{J}\sum_{j=1}^J \Tinst$. \end{remark}

+\begin{remark} In our specification of the propensity score, we may augment $\mathbf{X}_j^{int}$ to incorporate information from $\Xouti, \T_i$ by including weighted summaries of outcome unit covariates, weighted by the interference level $\T_i$ (e.g., $\mathbf{X}^{out}_j=\frac{1}{n}\sum_{i=1}^n \Tinst \mathbf{X}^{out}_i$).
+Such an approach is natural for incorporating outcome level covariates in the intervention model, up- or down-weighting the influence of outcome unit characteristics based on how much a given outcome unit is affected by the intervention unit in question. \end{remark}

-This formulation yields an approach to estimating $\outCoeftx$ that is doubly-robust, as shown by the lemma below; if either $e$ or $f_0$ is correctly specified, we have consistent parameter estimation for $\beta$ \citep{bangRobins2005}.
-We clarify that the following approach still requires $f_A$ to be correctly specified. \begin{lemma}[Double Robustness] If $e$ or $f_0$ is correctly specified, then under the identification conditions \labelcref{ass:consistency}-\labelcref{ass:interferenceMapRichness}, \end{lemma}
+This formulation yields an approach to estimating $\outCoeftx$ that is doubly-robust, as shown by the lemma below; if either $e$ or $f_0$ is correctly specified, we have consistent parameter estimation for $\outCoeftx$ \citep{bangRobins2005}.
+We clarify that the following approach still requires $f_A$ to be correctly specified, or the true treatment effects will not be recovered.